KevinMarquette/kevinmarquette.github.io/_posts/2017-03-18-Powershell-reading-and-saving-data-to-files.md

          Select-Object Name, Length, LastWriteTime, Fullname |
          Out-File -FilePath $Path

-The resulting file looks like this when ran from my temp folder:
+The resulting file looks like this when executed from my temp folder:

     Name
     Length  LastWriteTime          FullName